amoriello/trust-line/README.md

 If you think this scenario may occurs, then you should use a phone identification mechanism that is hard to reproduce if someone is looking, or to guess if someone know you.
 Ex : use digital fingerprint identification when available.

-Anyway, thanks to your Recovery Key (see above), you will be able to use your passwords's backup to retreive all your passwords.
+Anyway, thanks to your Recovery Key (see above), you will be able to use your passwords' backup (encrypted) to retreive them all (clear).

 ### What do I need?
 Used material :